Wang-lab-UCSD/Taiji_ALTRA/website/README.md

 1. update pathogenic page to include all 63 genes, place search bar in the center, remove the "Gene Name" text because each plot already has title
 2. paper link and github link should be larger and closer
-3. Example Umap should take the whole screen.
-4. Provide toggle to select participant in Umap and toggle to select gene in pathogenic section
+3. cellular network:
+    - shrink the image.
+    - update the overview
+    - center the search bar and title

+4. additional search bar: how to design the layout